For a printed brochure of ALL elected officials, please e-mail here.

 With private sector development underway in the downtown area, the Chamber encourages the City to continue its support of development incentives, as well as the expenditure of public capital improvement funds as necessary to encourage future private sector investment.

 The Chamber believes that an important part of positioning the community for future economic growth is creating a quality of life that encourages individuals to want to live in St. Joseph and businesses to want to invest in the community.
 This begins with having a clean, attractive community, in which residents can be proud.
 The Chamber encourages the City to consider programs and policies that would address the condition of certain properties and provide for a method of removing litter and trash from residential neighborhoods.

-St. Joseph has seen an increase in the level of certain crimes, especially crime involving guns.
+St. Joseph has seen an increase in the level of certain crimes, especially crime involving guns and car thefts.
 The Chamber would like to encourage continued support of the Police Department and encourages the City Council to provide the Department the resources necessary to help combat the issue.
-Further the City is asked to continue to reach out to the business community to form partnerships to help and support activities of law enforcement.
+Further the City is asked to continue to reach out to the business community and residential neighborhoods to form partnerships to help and support the activities of law enforcement.

 Over the years the City has continued to suffer from a lack of adequate meeting facilities and event space.
 Changes in the local hospitality business market has resulted in less space than in the past.
 The effect is that it is difficult to attract any size of association meetings, and in some cases our local companies are unable to address their own meeting needs seeking necessary space out of area.
 This creates a situation that potentially results in the loss of a local business.
 The City and County are asked to consider public funding and or public/private funding of meeting space to serve the needs of the community.

 The Chamber calls on the City and County to work together to plan future areas for residential development that addresses such issues of infrastructure, developable land and annexation to support future community growth.